skellis46/slipbox/Lithium dancing.md

 For all that Bench so beautifully and diplomatically articulates, my sense is that she leans towards the circulation of dancing through the digital commons as being a good thing for dance.[^hb] The implication is that the circulation and proliferation of humans in motion in the digital common creates positive externalities; that is, by definition, benefits to the public good not mediated through the market.
 But what of negative externalities?
 What kind of effluent is created by our digital dancing commons and who eventually pays for it, and when, and how?
 Even given the implicit or explicit value of the circulation and proliferation of gestures in the digital common, it is worth remembering that all technologies—including those of social media—are developments "largely oriented economically to profit-making"[@weber-1978-economy Part 1, p.67] and that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]
 In other words, when we dance with technologies, we dance with profit-making, and perhaps now we are only ever dancing with technologies.

 [^hb]: In a personal communication with Harmony Bench in September of 2021 I asked her if she felt my description or _sense_ of her position was accurate.
-She disagreed and suggested two things: a) that "delicate ambivalence" was more accurate; and b) that if the question were flipped: "Is dance good for social media?" then she would could agree with that.
+She disagreed and suggested two things: a) that "delicate ambivalence" was more accurate; and b) that if the question were flipped: "Is dance good for social media?" then she would agree with that.

 In 1993, the technology skeptic Neil Postman coined a word, technopoly, which he describes as "the submission of all forms of cultural life to the sovereignty of technique and technology."[@postman-1993-technopoly p.52] Postman describes technopoly as totalitarian technocracy because it "eliminates alternatives to itself"[@postman-1993-technopoly p.48] by rendering them invisible.
 Technopoly is a way of culture and thinking in which no matter the question, the answer is technology.
 Yet, when there is only one answer, the nature of the questions we ask inevitably changes and we create loops of recursion that are both frightening and fascinating.[@turkle-2021-empathy]

-## Myth and the right to a future tense
+## 5. Myth and the right to a future tense

 _In which I describe Alan Jacobs' understanding of the value of myth in the technopoly and the understandable temptation to go into hiding._

 In 2019, the humanities scholar Alan Jacobs wrote an essay called _After Technopoly_ that, like much of his thinking, calls attention to the power and value of myth making.
 Jacobs describes how Postman's technopoly "arises from the technological core of society but produces people who are driven and formed by the mythical core."[@jacobs-2019-technopoly p.4] Jacobs' thinking about the mythical core is based on the work of the Polish philosopher Leszek Kołakowski.
-The mythical core represents those of us "who practice moral life by habits of affection, not by rules."[@jacobs-2019-****technopoly p.4] For Kołakowski, the mythical core of culture is those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-technopoly p.3] In other words, the mythical core—a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-technopoly p.3]—is unable to be pressed into the logic of technology no matter our rational capacities.
+The mythical core represents those of us "who practice moral life by habits of affection, not by rules."[@jacobs-2019-technopoly p.4] For Kołakowski, the mythical core of culture is those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-technopoly p.3] In other words, the mythical core—a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-technopoly p.3]—is unable to be pressed into the logic of technology no matter our rational capacities.
 For Jacobs, the mythical core is a way out of the recursive loop of the technopoly.

 This interplay between rationalism and myth is a key aspect of Jacobs' ongoing thinking.
 He argues that technocratic rationalism cannot be avoided but rather transcended: "that there is something better, not in opposition to it, but on the other side of it.
 Something that will in time emerge."[@jacobs-2019-technopoly p.13] This all sounds so easy, perhaps even quaint, but Jacobs also warns that the place for transcending technopoly will be a _hidden place_ because if "transnational technopoly can hunt you down and root you out, it will; and it probably can".[@jacobs-2019-technopoly p.13]

 In _Surveillance Capitalism_ Shoshana Zuboff also talks about hiding, and her thinking is similarly bleak when it comes to the future.
 She writes of the terrible danger that we become accustomed to either life without privacy or the necessity to hide from being seen.
 She suggests that both alternatives—total transparency or hiding underground—"rob us of the life-sustaining inwardness, born in sanctuary, that finally distinguishes us from the machines."[@zuboff-2019-age Chapter 17.III Every Unicorn Has a Hunter n.pag.]
 Her perspective is that surveillance capitalism has compromised our right to the future tense.
 This is the right to make moral decisions free from forces that modify and exploit our behavior, and that function beyond our awareness.

-## Hidden in the future
+## 6. Hidden in the future

 _In which I zoom out far into the future to remember a screendance and consider what it might mean for those of us here in the present who make screendances._

-> [The Robber Barons'] greatest achievement was in convincing their countrymen that the future need have no connection to the past.[@postman-1993-technopoly p.54]
+> [The Robber Barons'] greatest achievement was in convincing their countrymen that the future need have no connection to the past.

+-- Neil Postman [-@postman-1993-technopoly p.54]

-> On a long enough timeline, everything becomes obsolete.[@millburn-2021-love n.pag.]
+> On a long enough timeline, everything becomes obsolete.

+-- Joshua Millburn and Ryan Nicodemus [-@millburn-2021-love n.pag.]

 The American writer Stewart Brand proposes that there are "six significant levels of pace and size in the working structure of a robust and adaptable civilization".[@brand-2008-clock p.36] From "fast and attention-getting to slow and powerful"[@brand-2008-clock p.36] the six levels are: fashion/art, commerce, infrastructure, governance, culture and nature.
 Brand writes how the role of fashion and art is essentially to be "quick, irrelevant, engaging, self-preoccupied, and cruel"[@brand-2008-clock p.36] whereas the "vast slow-motion dance"[@brand-2008-clock p.38] of culture operates through centuries and millennia.
 Brand suggests that together these distinct and contradictory pace layers provide internal negative feedback that stabilizes and affords the health of civilization.